UMCarpentries/intro-curriculum-r/paper/paper.md

-Inspired by well-established material and pedagogy provided by The Carpentries [@wilson_software_2016], we developed a two-day workshop curriculum that teaches introductory R programming for managing, analyzing, plotting and reporting data using the R tidyverse [@wickham_welcome_2019], the Unix shell, version control with git, and GitHub.
+Inspired by well-established material and pedagogy provided by The Carpentries [@wilson_software_2016], we developed a two-day workshop curriculum that teaches introductory R programming for managing, analyzing, plotting and reporting data using packages from the tidyverse [@wickham_welcome_2019], the Unix shell, version control with git, and GitHub.
 While the official Software Carpentry curriculum is comprehensive, we found that it contains too much content for  a two-day workshop.